When your little one reaches four months old, it’s likely people will start asking if they’re eating solid foods yet.

-This recommendation is also endorsed by the World Health Organisation.
+This recommendation is also endorsed by the World Health Organization.

-Is 4 months too early to start baby food?
+Is 4 months too early to start eating baby food?

 It’s recommended your baby is at least six months before you introduce solids.
 However, every baby grows and develops at a different rate.